prometheus/client_ruby/README.md

 for each process), tagged with a `pid` label.
 You can also select `SUM`, `MAX`, `MIN`, or `MOST_RECENT` for your gauges, depending on your use case.

-Please note that that the `MOST_RECENT` aggregation only works for gauges, and it does not allow the use of `increment` / `decrement`, you can only use `set`.
+Please note that the `MOST_RECENT` aggregation only works for gauges, and it does not allow the use of `increment` / `decrement`, you can only use `set`.

 **Memory Usage**: When scraped by Prometheus, this store will read all these files, get all